ericgregory/ericgregory.github.com/_posts/2013-04-25-python-pip.md

 <code>pip</code> is a package manager for Python modules; <code>virtualenv</code> turns a given directory tree into an isolated Python environment so you can use different module versions for different projects on the same machine.
 They really go hand-in-hand, and I realized pretty quickly that they're more or less mandatory if you're working on multiple projects in Python.
 [This guide](http://dabapps.com/blog/introduction-to-pip-and-virtualenv-python/) explains both modules and the setup process super well -- below is a quick-and-dirty reference for feeling out your Python environment and then getting up and running.

-Not strictly necessary, but I wanted to see which modules I had installed by default:
+While not strictly necessary, I'd like to see which modules I have installed by default.
+So in terminal:

 	pydoc modules

 Okay, no <code>pip</code> (which is itself just a Python module).
 To install it, we can use the older, creakier, and not-particularly-recommended package manager, <code>easy_install</code>.
 This is fine for grabbing <code>pip</code>, but you don't really want to use it for anything else.
+(This may require sudo.)

-	easy_install pip
+	[sudo] easy_install pip

-We'd use this installation of pip to install modules globally (which may require sudo)
+We *could* use this installation of pip to install modules globally (which may require sudo too)

 	[sudo] pip install [module]